up to 8 people

 Vallunaraju is one of the few peaks in the Cordillera Blanca that can be climbed from Huaraz in two days.
-It is suitable for both first time climbers and also experienced climbers.
-A good peak to include at the end of your trek or for acclimatization for climbing bigger peaks.
-Although graded as an easy climb, the high altitude and long and in places steep snow slopes do make Vallunaraju a physically demanding climb.
-It is also necessary to carry all equipment up to Moraine Camp on the mountain on a steep trail.
-Porters carry tents, food, climbing rope up to Moraine Camp and back, but you need to carry your own personal gear.
+It is mainly suitable for experienced climbers and hikers.
+Although graded as an easy climb, the high altitude and long and steep snow slopes do make Vallunaraju a physically demanding climb.
+It is also necessary to carry all equipment up to Moraine Camp on the mountain.
+Porters carry tents, food, and climbing rope up to Moraine Camp and back, but you need to carry your own personal gear.

-You are healthy and not afraid of heights.
+You need to be healthy and not have a fear of heights.
 Good fitness and strength is required.
 You need to be strong enough to carry a moderate-weight backpack up the steep trail.
 For the fit, strong and well-acclimatized this is a great, challenging adventure.
 You should not consider this climb unless you have above average fitness and are generally strong.
 It is important that you are well acclimatized to the altitude before attempting to climb any peak.
 Thus avoiding any potential problems with lack of energy or any altitude-related illnesses when climbing.
-Climbing above 5000m is physically demanding, even when the climbing itself is not steep or technical.
-On this ascent you go from Huaraz (3090m) directly to the Moraine Camp (5130m), constituting an altitude gain of 2014m in a single day.
+Climbing above 5,000m/16,404ft is physically demanding, even when the climbing itself is not steep or technical.
+On this ascent you go from Huaraz (3090m/10,137ft) directly to the Moraine Camp (5130m/16,830ft), constituting an altitude gain of 2014m/6,607ft in a single day.
 It is therefore extremely important that you are already well acclimatized.
 We always recommend a trek of minimum 4 days for acclimatization and extra fitness.

 This climb can be booked all year around.
 The best climbing season in the Andes is from April to October, with rainy season in between.
 It is usually sunny and warm during this time.
-Due to the altitude, the nights can be quite cold (to minus 5 ° C).
+Due to the altitude, the nights can be quite cold (to minus 5°C/23°F).

-From Huaraz we drive 1.5 hours to the Llaca Valley (4350m).
-Then we climb steeply up a ridge for 2 to 3 hours to Moraine Camp (4760m).
-During this hike we will see mountains in the east site like San Juan, Ranrapalca, Ocshapalca, and Leon Dormido.
+From Huaraz we drive 1.5 hours to the Llaca Valley (4,350m/14,271ft).
+Then we climb steeply up a ridge for 2 to 3 hours to Moraine Camp (4,760m/15,616ft).
+During this hike we will see mountains in the east like San Juan, Ranrapalca, Ocshapalca, and Leon Dormido.

 Early in the morning around 4:00 am we start a short climb over the rocks for about 25 minutes to get to the beginning of the glacier.
 We put on our climbing gear and climb around 4 hours up.
-A steady and not steep on good snow slopes towards the summit (5686m).
-The last 60m is steeper and will feel exposed – the guide will help you with this.
-After enjoying the views and taking pictures, we go back down to the Moraine Camp (4760m) for about 2 hours.
+A steady but not steep climb up good snow slopes towards the summit (5686m/18,654ft).
+The last 60m is steeper and you may feel the need to ask for assitance– do not hesistate to ask the guide; he/she will be happy to help you with this.
+After enjoying the views and taking plenty of pictures, we go back down to the Moraine Camp (4760m/15,616ft) for about 2 hours.
 Then we return back to the road in the Llaca Valley and drive to Huaraz.

 Items that are included in the cost of tour price.